 The most obvious way to measure the effectiveness of your internal communications is to determine whether or not the information you sent was followed.
 Questions you may want to answer include:

 Internal communication is key to so many aspects of how you do business.
-To answer these questions, and any others that are relevant, look at what your organization does and how it is structured to determine what these data sources might be and extrapolate what you can.
+To answer these questions, and any others that are relevant, look at what your organization does and how it is structured to determine what these data sources might be and extrapolate what you can as an internal communication measurement method.

 Measurement can be painful, particularly if it isn’t your strength and is outside your regular skill-set.
-We’re aiming to take some of the pain away with our free internal communications measurement template.
+We’re aiming to take some of the pain out of communication KPIs with our free internal communications measurement template.

-We’ve specially developed this template to save you time and effort when it comes to measuring internal communications.
+We’ve specially developed this template to save you time and effort when it comes to measuring your KPIs for communications.
 It includes:

-DeskAlerts is a versatile internal communications software solution that is one of the best practices for effective internal communication.
+DeskAlerts is a versatile internal communications software solution that is one of the best practices for effective internal communication, and will help you achieve your internal communication KPIs.

 The software works by sending pop up alerts to PCs within your organization or push notifications via an app to corporate devices such as mobile phones and tablets.